X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 If the NMI vector is replaced with a user function and that function does not call back to the replaced NMI routine, some cleanup will need to be done.
 Before the user NMI function is called, the KERNAL pushes `a` and the rom bank onto the stack.
-These values will need to be popped before returning from the NMI.
-What follows is an example using ca65:
+These values will need to be popped before returning from the NMI:

 ```
 .proc my_awesome_nmi